PhD Linguistics & English Language

 - EH8 9AD

-My MSc dissertation in 2013 was on the interpretation of elliptical why questions ("Why do that?", "Why him?").
+My MSc dissertation was on the interpretation of elliptical why questions ("Why do that?", "Why him?").
 It received the 2013 award for Best PPLS Dissertation.

 I was a research assistant for PLAEME (A Parsed Linguistic Atlas of Early Middle English).
 My job was to correct the parsing for approximately 200,000 words of Early Middle English spread across 40 texts.